 Our Mission is to empower Realtors to flourish while being accountable to each other, our clients and our community.

 Since 1928, the Pacific Southwest Association of REALTORS® has played a significant role in shaping the history, growth & development of the Real Estate industry in San Diego County.
-Most recently a Shared Services Agreement with the North San Diego County Association of REALTORS® has expanded the areas in the County were PSAR is able to serve our members.
+Most recently a Shared Services Agreement with the North San Diego County Association of REALTORS® has expanded the areas in the County where PSAR is able to serve our members.

 Founded in 1928, PSAR has a rich History.
-History prior to the 1970's were documented by active members at that time.
+History prior to the 1970's was documented by active members at that time.
 A copy of this history can be found in the PDF document.

 With this merger and the help of East County Association of REALTORS®, PSAR would begin expanding their service area and flourish into the diverse Association it is today!